 Governments play a key role in people life.
 As for whether the governments should spend more funds to improve the Internet than improve public transportation, ideas vary.
-Some people say that spend money to public transportation can improve qulity of civilian's life.
-Others mention that most of people will use the Internet everyday, so the governments should invest more money in it.
+Some people say that spend money to public transportation can improve quality of civilian's life.
+Others mention that most of people will use the Internet every day, so the governments should invest more money in it.
 In my view, the Internet access is as important as public transportation.

 First of all, Internet is very important for everyone.
 People's life cannot leave Internet.
 They use Internet to communicate with their co-worker.
 They can watch some funny video in Youtube and play some video games in Steam with their friend.
-If there are too many people use the Internet at the same time, the Internet will congestion.
-So goverments need spend more money to avoid the problem.
+If there are too many people use the Internet at the same time, the Internet will congest.
+So governments need spend more money to avoid the problem.
 For example, in my country, the governments build lots of airline in the city.
-So, people can use their mobile phone watch movies and play games in any where.
-Moreover, some bussiness people can take the oline meeting in their car.
+So, people can use their mobile phone to watch movies and play games anywhere.
+Moreover, some businesspeople can take the online meeting in their car.

-Although Internet access is very important, the public transprotation is also influence people's life.
-People have long believed that most of families have their pesonal cars, thus the government don't need to spend more money on public transportation.
-However, too many cars will lead traffic congestion.
+Although Internet access is very important, the public transportation also influences people's life.
+People have long believed that most of families have their personal cars, thus the government don't need to spend more money on public transportation.
+However, too many cars will lead to traffic congestion.
 People prefer to drive their own cars because the public transportation is not convenient enough.
-If governments can improve public transportation, more and more people will chose public transportation.
-It can solve the traffic problems and It is good for the environment.
+If governments can improve public transportation, more and more people will choose public transportation.
+It can solve the traffic problems and it is good for the environment.

 To sum up, the governments should improve Internet access and public transportation.
 Both of them are very important.